ocdladefense/lib-drag-drop-upload/README.md

 To do:
-1. I am sure there is more to do, but my list is wiped out.
+1. Figure out what happens if there is already a form on the page.

 ### So far this library is dependant on this being in the page: